orses/vanilla_javascript/menu_slider_and_modal/README.md

 ![screenshot of the app showing a modal window](./data/screenshot_02_red.jpg)

-- Main Goal: Working with a slider, as a menu, and a modal window.
+- Main Goal: [DOM] Working with a slider, as a menu, and a modal window.
 - Live Demo: [link](https://orses.github.io/vanilla_javascript/menu_slider_and_modal/src/)

 ## Credits